ashward/byrnesjs/README.md

 It allows to you only give permissions to access the filesystem, network, or shell to those libraries which should be accessing them.
 If a library tries to access something which hasn't been given permission to access then that access will be denied.

 > :warning: **Note that this is experimental software.
-Its stability, efficacy, and performance have yet to be tested.** Feel free to try it out and raise a ticket or PR if you have any issues or suggestions.
+Its stability, efficacy, and performance have yet to be tested.** Feel free to try it out though and raise a ticket or PR if you have any issues or suggestions.

 ## Installation